- Contact Forms

 The ITS consists of three main units: one to control chemical dosing, another to mix the chemicals into the water, and a third to perform the physical separation of solids.
 Unlike many technologies being applied to the oilfields, the ITS has a flexible process that can be adapted to the specific needs of the formation and to driller preferences.

-The ITS is sized to process 900gpm (31,000bbl) of frac water per day, all from the three trailer set-up.
-Alternative treatment technologies often require fleets of trailers and still are not able to process as much water on a day to day basis.
+The ITS is sized to process 900gpm (31,000bbl/day) of frac water, all from the three trailer set-up.

 Fracking one well can require anywhere between 1-5 million gallons of water.
 Current practice is to pull this water from fresh water resources, like rivers, lakes, and aquifers.